irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 The `IntraProcessManager` class has access to all the ring buffers and has also information about which `Publisher`s and `Subscription`s are connected to each other.

 A new class derived from `rclcpp::Waitable` is defined, denominated `IPCWaitable`.
-An object of this type is created by each `Subscription` with IPC enabled and it is used to notify the `Subscription` that a new message has been pushed into its ring buffer and that it needs to be processed.
+An object of this type is created by each `Subscription` with intra-process communication enabled and it is used to notify the `Subscription` that a new message has been pushed into its ring buffer and that it needs to be processed.

 The decision whether to publish inter-process, intra-process or both is made every time the `Publisher::publish()` method is called.
 For example, if the `NodeOptions::use_intra_process_comms_` is enabled and all the known `Subscription`s are in the same process, then the message is only published intra-process.
 This remains identical to the current implementation.

-An initial, simplified implementation of the new IPC is hosted on [GitHub here](https://github.com/alsora/rclcpp/tree/alsora/new_ipc_proposal).
+An initial, simplified implementation of the new intra-process communication is hosted on [GitHub here](https://github.com/alsora/rclcpp/tree/alsora/new_ipc_proposal).

 ### Creating a publisher

 1. User calls `Node::create_publisher<MessageT>(...)`.
-2. If IPC is enabled, this boils down to `IntraProcessManager::add_publisher(PublisherBase::SharedPtr publisher, PublisherOptions options)`.
+2. If intra-process communication is enabled, this boils down to `IntraProcessManager::add_publisher(PublisherBase::SharedPtr publisher, PublisherOptions options)`.
 3. `IntraProcessManager::add_publisher(...)` stores the `Publisher` information in an internal structure of type `PublisherInfo`.
 The structure contains information about the `Publisher` such as its QoS.
 If